 The street above crosses the Rua 25 de Abril, to walk past the wonderful little church of São João (St. John) that I visited at the end of day fifteen.
 If you are here when the church is open, you may want to stop in for a moment.
 It is worth it, and so is the view from the church terrace.

-After the church, the pilgrimage traveler must then turn right onto Rua da Costa, as it bends left, and heads northward.
+After the church, the pilgrimage traveler must then turn right onto the Rua da Costa, as it bends left, and heads northward.
 Eventually, you come to the Largo Antero de Quental, and turn left onto the narrow side street called the Travessa do Laranjal.

 After a few meters, you make a right turn onto the wide main street of R. Comendador António Fernandes da Costa, which shortly becomes the R. dos Benguiados.